Passive Listening

 Active listening involves more than hearing the words being spoken—it means taking the time to understand and empathize with the speaker’s emotions and perspectives.
 Put yourself in their shoes and try to see things from their point of view.
 By showing empathy, you create a safe and supportive environment for meaningful conversation.

-How Simpplr can help listen to your employees
+How Simpplr can help you listen to your employees

 If building engagement through one-on-one conversations involves active listening, how can an enterprise-level organization apply the same principle across an entire organization?